thirdreality/homeassistant/ZHA/README_MOTION.md

 ![config_configuration](assets/motion/16.png)

 2）Open the folder and enter the IP address of the Home assistant.
-You need to enter your account and password
+You need to enter your account and password(Account password in Samba share configuration)

 ![config_configuration](assets/motion/19.png)